Peoria Illinois

 A study of Peoria–Chicago passenger rail service was published in July 2022.
 The study, conducted by IDOT at the request of a Passenger Rail Committee established in August 2021, estimated that startup costs for the proposed service would be $2.54 billion.
 The service would be operated by Amtrak and would have intermediate stops at LaSalle-Peru, Utica, Ottawa, Morris, and Joliet.
 The trip between Peoria and Chicago would take about .mw-parser-output .frac{white-space:nowrap}.mw-parser-output .frac .num,.mw-parser-output .frac .den{font-size:80%;line-height:0;vertical-align:super}.mw-parser-output .frac .den{vertical-align:sub}.mw-parser-output .sr-only{border:0;clip:rect(0,0,0,0);clip-path:polygon(0px 0px,0px 0px,0px 0px);height:1px;margin:-1px;overflow:hidden;padding:0;position:absolute;width:1px}2+1⁄2 hours.
 Committee members, who met with federal transportation officials and Amtrak's CEO, were hopeful about securing funding.[133]

-Public bus service is provided by the Greater Peoria Mass Transit District, which operates 17 bus routes under the name CityLink, that serve the city, Illinois Central College and much of East Peoria, Illinois, Peoria Heights, West Peoria, and points between Peoria and Pekin.[133]
+Public bus service is provided by the Greater Peoria Mass Transit District, which operates 17 bus routes under the name CityLink that serve the city, Illinois Central College, and much of East Peoria, Peoria Heights, West Peoria in addition to points between Peoria and Pekin.[134]

 General Wayne A. Downing Peoria International Airport is located 5 miles west of Peoria.
 The airport is served by 3 passenger airlines (United, American, and Allegiant Air) and numerous cargo carriers.
 Nonstop destinations include Chicago, Dallas/Ft.
-Worth, Las Vegas, Phoenix, Punta Gorda, and Charlotte.[134]
-Seasonal destinations include Denver, Nashville, and Destin Fort Walton.
-Cargo carriers serving Peoria include UPS and DHL.
+Worth, Las Vegas, Phoenix, Punta Gorda, and Charlotte.[135]
+Denver, Nashville, and Destin Fort Walton are seasonal destinations and UPS and DHL are cargo carriers serving Peoria.

 Mount Hawley Auxiliary Airport, on the north end of the city, is a general aviation airport.[136]